-There’s been a silent revolution in cell boosters in the last year.
+There’s been a silent revolution in cell boosters in the last several years.
 Instead of using commercial-grade RG58 50 Ohm cable, newer cell boosters use the same RG6 cable that’s used in cable and satellite TV.
 That’s good for everyone — it’s easier to extend your cable runs and it makes cell boosters less expensive.
 It’s a big win for new cell booster users.

 Maybe the old booster stopped working because … things stop working.
+Maybe you need to boost LTE and 5G frequencies and your old booster won’t do that.
 New cell boosters are sold as kits now, so you can’t get just the booster, but there’s a problem if you’re trying to use the old antenna and old wire so that you don’t have to rewire everything.

 Yes I’ll admit it’s a little expensive for an adapterBut the price still won’t break the bank and it’s the thing you need unless you plan on just running all new cable — remember you can’t just put new ends on and have it work because of that impedance problem.

 Find everything you need at Solid Signal